 I originally titled this piece, An Ounce of Delicious Won't Kill You!
 I always weigh my treats, if a calorie count isn't available.
-For me, a serving of a sweet delicious treat is one ounce.
+For me, a serving of a delicious sweet treat is one ounce.

 I am going to share a recipe for light, flavour-packed cookie bars that complement a cup of coffee, elevating the taste experience to the creamy, spiced latte category.
 Baking these bars will make your kitchen smell like Thanksgiving, Christmas, and love!
 The recipe contains candied ginger, raisins, spices, and molasses.
-Bonnie Stern developed the recipe for her heart-smart series, and I have adapted it for my family by making it gluten free and quick to put together.
+Bonnie Stern developed the recipe for her heart-smart series, and I have adapted it for my family by making it gluten-free and quick to put together.

 As I mentioned earlier, when a calorie count is unavailable, I weigh my snacks.
 One ounce of cookies, bars, or cake can be disappointingly tiny, but these bars are light in weight and high in flavour.
 Usually, they weigh half an ounce per bar.